bee4/events/README.md

 * `remove` to remove a given listener
 * `get` to retrieve all listeners attached to one event name

+###DispatcherAwareInterface
+Define how an object can rely to a dispatcher to handle events

 ### EventInterface
 Define an event object which can be triggered.
 There is no default behaviour for this kinf of object because an event can be really specific.